PhantomCatz/Training/Git/Git.md

 changed but it was listed in the gitignore, the status would not list it in the untracked files.
 However, note that if a file is already tracked, then the gitignore will not affect it, and it will always be listed in the status.

+Here is a sample `gitignore` file, reproduced below:

+> ```
+> .DS_Store
+>
+> *.html
+> !Header.html
+>
+> # Ignore build folder
+> build
+> ```

+1. The first item makes all files named '.DS_Store' be ignored by Git.
+Any file name can be listed in the `gitignore`, and these names match files at any level of the repository.

+1. The second item makes any file that ends in '.html' ignored.
+This item makes use of Unix globbing, where the asterisk ('*') is a stand-in for any number (including zero) of characters.

+1. The third item starts with '!', and is a negation.
+This rule states that any file named 'Header.html' is *not* ignored, or that it *is* tracked by Git.
+   Note that any rule overrides one that is above it.
+In this case, it overrides the '*.html' rule.
+However, if one were to swap the order of these two, then *every* file ending with '.html' would be ignored, even if the name was 'Header.html'.

+1. The *fifth* item makes any files named 'build' ignored.
+I have been writing file, but this was actually just for simplicity.
+Git will also ignore any *directory* named 'build' as well.
+You should note, again, that these rules apply to every level of the repository, not just the top level.

+1. Finally, any text that follows a hash ("#"), such as the fourth item, is considered a comment, not as a rule (or part of one).
+Thus, you can write lines that describe certain parts of your `gitignore`.
+Any blank line is also not considered as a rule.

 ### How to commit, part 2